cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 How hooking works, while executing a trace symbolically, is explained next.
 ### How Hooking Works
-We already discussed how hooking works during tracing in section [How Hooking Works](./4_tracing.md#how-hooking-works).
+We already discussed how hooking works during tracing in section [Tracing: How Hooking Works](./4_tracing.md#how-hooking-works).
 Here, we discuss some aspects about hooking while executing a trace symbolically.
 #### Abstract Function Hook with Mode Skip (Example libc:fclose)
-In the chapter about tracing (see section [How Hooking Works](./4_tracing.md#how-hooking-works)), we have already seen that the file [circled.init.yaml](../morion/circled.init.yaml) defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively.
-The hook corresponds to a call to function `fclose` (synopsis: `int fclose(FILE *stream);`) from `libc` (or to be more specific, `uclibc` in case of the binary _circled_).
-The effective assembly instructions of the function itself have not been traced, due to the hooking mode `skip`.
-Instead [Morion](https://github.com/pdamian/morion) injected some instructions to mimic some of the function's side-effects.
+In the chapter about tracing (see section
+[Tracing: How Hooking Works](./4_tracing.md#how-hooking-works)), we have already seen that the file [circled.init.yaml](../morion/circled.init.yaml) defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively.
+The hook corresponds to a call to function `fclose` (synopsis:
+`int fclose(FILE *stream);`) from `libc` (or to be more specific, `uclibc` in case of the binary _circled_).
+The effective assembly instructions of the function itself have not been traced, due to the configured hooking mode `skip`.
+Instead [Morion](https://github.com/pdamian/morion) injected some instructions to reproduce some of the function's side-effects.
 Since we used an abstract function hook (`hooks:lib:func_hook:`), the only modelled side-effect corresponds to setting the correct return value(s).
 For the ARMv7 architecture that we target, a function's return value is generally stored in register `r0` (and potentially `r1`).
 This is exactly what instructions `0x1000` - `0x100c` are used for.
 [Morion](https://github.com/pdamian/morion) injected assembly instructions to move the trace's effective return value of function `fclose` (here `0`, meaning a successful closure of the corresponding file stream) to the return register(s).
 ```
 [...]
 [2023-11-30 12:47:36] [DEBG] 0x0000d03c (08 00 a0 e1): mov r0, r8              #